Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

   * **Container registry type:** `Container registry`
   * **Docker registry connection:** Select `New` and create a connection to your Docker hub registry.

 Save the pipeline and queue a build to see it in action.
-Then read through the rest of this topic to learn some of the more common changes people make to customize their Docker build.

 # [YAML](#tab/yaml)